EcoRaMa/EcoRaMa.github.io/_pages/about.md

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

 ## Aims
 We will monitor the evolution of these experimental populations for four generations regarding phenotypic variation, demographic performance, and genome sequence variation.
-Combining the data with demographic modelling, quantitative genetics, and population genetics, we aim to uncover the ecological and evolutionary processes leading to the range margins of *M. annua*.
+Combining with demographic modelling, quantitative genetics, and population genetics, we aim to uncover the ecological and evolutionary processes leading to the range margins of *M. annua*.
 Specifically, we aim:

 <ul>
   <li>(1) To distinguish between the swamping and rescue explanations for species' range margins</li>